Breakfast has a reputation for being the most important meal of the day and, although we don’t like to pick favourites, we think it’s well deserved!

 While dried fruit is a source of beneficial nutrients, eating it frequently can increase your child’s risk of tooth decay.
 Since cereal is an everyday food for many children, we’ve chosen cereals that are free from dried fruit to keep their chompers in good order.

-Alternative healthy breakfast options for toddlers
+Alternative healthy breakfast ideas for toddlers

 - If your child isn’t keen on cereal, not to worry – it’s not the end of the world!
 Other nutritious breakfast options include: